xigadee/Microservice/Src/Xigadee.Platform/_Docs/fifteenminuteMicroservice.md

 # The 15 minute Microservice

-Xigadee is designed to simplify much of the complexity of building a Microservice.
+Xigadee is designed to simplify the process of constructing a Microservice.
-This example gives a brief outline of how you can quickly build a Microservice based application using the Xigadee framework.
+This example gives a quick introduction to building a Microservice based application using the Xigadee framework.

 For this example, we'll host the API service within a console application.
 Xigadee comes with a Nuget package (Xigadee.Console) which can be used to quickly spin up these type of applications.